v3xlabs/enstate/README.md

 <img src=".github/banner.png#1" alt="enstate.rs" />

+> ⚠️ This branch is currently undergoing a rewrite.
+> Please see the [v1](https://github.com/v3xlabs/edgeserver/tree/v1) branch for the latest stable release.

 ## 📌 API Specification (OpenAPI)

 The API specification is available [on enstate.rs](https://enstate.rs/docs) or locally at `{your_site_here}/docs`.